Jbleezy/BO1-Reimagined/README.md

 * Add death hands from BO2 when you die
 * Make players drink perks correctly in third person (fixed in BO2)
 * Change perk bottle weapons to only use one weapon file using worldModel and gunModel
-* COTD: fix Director not doing anim when initially getting angry
+* COTD: fix Director not doing anim when getting angry
 * Fix being able to cancel melee animation by switching weapons with a weapon that has an empty clip
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps